sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

 4. Frontend Preparation

-  The process of building a custom CPU operator using the TpuLang interface is basically the same as for a TPU custom operator.
-The difference is that when defining the "TpuLang.custom" object, the "op_name" parameter must start with the "cpu." prefix to distinguish it, for example, "cpu.topk"
+  The process of building a custom Processor operator using the TpuLang interface is basically the same as for a TPU custom operator.
+The difference is that when defining the "TpuLang.custom" object, the "op_name" parameter must start with the "ap." prefix to distinguish it, for example, "ap.topk"